marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

     $max=10; $endow=10; and $multi=3;

 Here, the endowment equals 10, the maximum transfer by the trustor equals 10 and the multiplier equals 3.
-The input decision of player 1 is stored by the variable $send;.
+The input decision of participant 1 is stored by the variable $send;.
 In the second stage, you need to write following code in a programme field:

     $send=$getPartnerDecision("692#1"); $max=$endow+$send*$multi;

 Make sure that you make reference to the correct stage and the correct input field.
 In this example, the code refers to stage number 692 and input field number 1.
-The following input by player 2 is stored as variable $sendback.
+The following input by participant 2 is stored as variable $sendback.
 Hence, the amount sent back can be calculated by:

     $received=$getPartnerDecision("693#1"); $payoff=$endow-$send+$received;

 With this, you can write the following in the text field that is displayed to the trustor:

-Of your endow; €, you sent $send; € to player 2.
-This amount was trippled.
-Player 2 sent back $received; € to you."
+Of your endow; €, you sent $send; € to participant 2.
+This amount was trippled. participant 2 sent back $received; € to you."

 **Display of results**